Helping you help those without capacity

 A guardianship order is required where an adult (a person aged over 16) is not able to look after their own affairs.

-Often a meeting with a legal advisor is only arranged after the adult has encountered difficulties in communicating or carrying out financial transactions.
+As Kirsten highlighted in the video above, often a meeting with a legal advisor is only arranged after the adult has encountered difficulties in communicating or carrying out financial transactions.
 Before a Power of Attorney may be granted, the adult must be able to understand the consequences of granting the powers.
 If this basic requirement is not met, the alternative is to obtain a Guardianship Order.
 Legal advice should be sought as this requires a Court appointment, although being legally represented is not a requirement.

 Who may apply for a guardianship?